KiandaBPM/docs/content/docs/platform/administration/users.md

 ## Introduction

-The **Users** function is available to users with the **Administrator** role and is found in the left-hand side menu under **Administration**.
+The **Users** function is available to users with the **Administrator** role and is found in the left-hand side menu, or on the top right toolbar depending on the [chosen orientation](/docs/platform/administration/subscription/#general-settings), under **Administration**.
 This function allows you to manage users and groups in your Kianda workspace.

 ## How to get started